 The existing complex is being demolished in phases and redeveloped.
 When completed, the redeveloped Old Town Park, will consist of four high-rises along with townhomes, with a total of approximately 1,500 apartments, retail space, and a 2-acre park.

-Construction on the first phase of the redevelopment, a 32-story, 405-unit apartment tower at 1140 N Wells St, began early in 2016.
-Occupancy is expected in the summer of 2018.
+Construction on the first phase of the redevelopment, a 32-story, 405-unit apartment tower at 1140 N Wells St, began early in 2016 and occupancy began in the summer of 2018.

 The redevelopment team includes Canada-based Onni Group as the developer, FitzGerald Associates Architects, Bumgardner Architects, Hartshorne Plunkard Architecture and Hitchcock Design Group as the architecture team, and Onni Contracting as the general contractor.

-Old Town Park will include studio, one-, two- and three-bedroom apartments.
-Details of the apartment finishes have not been released.
+Old Town Park offers studio, one-, two- and three-bedroom apartments.

 Views.
-Old Town Park will have expansive views in most directions.
+Old Town Park has expansive views in most directions.

 Amenities, services, policies

-Old Town Park will have covered garage parking for the residential and retail space.
+Old Town Park has covered garage parking for the residential and retail space.